rueckstiess/digital-garden/content/garden/building-a-digital-garden/index.md

 hugo server
 ```

 Line 4, highlighted, shows how to add a theme as a submodule.
 There are many community-created themes to choose from; I went with the [Digital Garden][hugo-theme-digital-garden] theme, as that was close to what I wanted to achieve with this site.
+(What makes a website a "digital garden" is a story for another post, but for the curious, here's a [pointer][digital-garden] from Maggie Appleton's site, which also inspired the theme I'm using.)

 ### Tweaking it and making it my own

-Themes hosted on the Hugo website come with an `exampleSite` directory,which demos how to use the theme, complete with config options and dummy content.
+Themes hosted on the Hugo website come with an `exampleSite` directory, which shows how to use the theme, complete with config options and dummy content.
 I recommend starting there, specifically in the `config.toml` file to see what other config options the theme expects and offers.

 I ended up removing the Library and Project sub-pages from my version.
 I might revisit those concepts later, for now I'm happy just having a space for blog posts.